FAQ

 I have a group project, and this is a lot of gear.
 Can I check it out and leave it in the Checkout Room until after class?

 We wish we could offer storage services, but the reality is that once your gear is off the shelves, it’s in our way.
 Once checked out, the equipment must leave ECOR.
 If you have a lot of gear to pick up, make sure to get to ECOR early so that all gear is checked out and taken care of before your booking expires.
+Bringing a friend to help you carry things is always a good idea!

 If you are checking out a large amount of gear for a group project, consider dividing your equipment needs among groupmates depending on which aspect each group member will be accountable for.
 Then, have each person make their own booking.
 If you will not be operating the camera, you should not be the one checking it out, likewise for other gear types.
 This breaks up how much any one person has to carry and keeps everyone’s responsibilities specific only to the gear they’ll be operating.